uc-wilso6jm/it3038c-scripts/project3/readme.md

 ![pwgen](/project3/images/pwgen.jpg)
 ### 7. Enter the number of characters you want your new password to be and click Generate.
 ### 8. Your newly generated password will be shown on the web page and even has a button to click to automatically copy it to your clipboard.
+### 9. The title of the web page is also hyperlinked to go back to the home page so if you wish to generate a different password just click on "Password Generator" at the top!

 ---